petepl/hello-world/README.md

 Hello world repository

 This is my first repository.
-I prefere to work with java and telecomunication stuff.
+I prefer to work with java and telecomunication stuff.